twiddlingbits/twr-wasm/docs/index.md

 ## Version 2.0 vs. 1.0
    - Most of the standard C library is now implemented
-   - libc++ available
+   - libc++ for wasm/clang is now available
+   - locale support
    - The following non-compatible changes (relatively minor)
       - there is no longer 'twr_' prefixed std c lib functions (use the normal std c lib names)
       - most 'twr_wasm_' prefixed functions have been shortened to 'twr_'.

 ## Version 2.0.0 Limitations
-   - Not all standard c library functions are implemented
+   - Not all standard C library functions are implemented
 	- libc++ not built with threads, rtti, exceptions, unicode, or wide char support
    - Most string functions use ASCII, not for example, UTF-8
    - Designed to work with a browser.
 Not tested with or designed to work with node.js